 Relations with the Kyrgyz Republic

-The Kyrgyz Republic cooperates with NATO within the Partnership for Peace and the Euro-Atlantic Partnership Council.
-NATO and Kyrgyzstan have developed practical cooperation in many areas, with the goal of enhancing regional and global security.
-The Individual Partnership Cooperation Programme (IPCP) lays out the programme of cooperation between NATO and Kyrgyzstan.
+NATO and the Kyrgyz Republic have developed practical cooperation in many areas, with the goal of enhancing regional and global security.

 Dialogue takes place within the framework of the Euro-Atlantic Partnership Council (EAPC).
-The NATO Secretary General’s Special Representative for the Caucasus and Central Asia, James Appathurai, conducts high-level political dialogue with Kyrgyz authorities.
-The NATO Liaison Officer in Central Asia also visits Bishkek regularly and reviews cooperation with the government.
+The NATO Secretary General’s Special Representative for the Caucasus and Central Asia conducts high-level political dialogue with Kyrgyz authorities.

 NATO and Kyrgyzstan are developing practical cooperation in a number of areas through the country’s Individual Partnership Cooperation Programme (IPCP), which is jointly agreed each year.
 Key areas include security and peacekeeping cooperation, especially counter-terrorism cooperation and border security, crisis management, and civil emergency planning.